Future World is open from

 Guardians of the Galaxy is being built in the same area as Universe of Energy, which closed August 13, 2017.
 Tentative opening date 2021 – Announced at 2017 D23 Expo.

 Remy’s Ratatouille Adventure (like a similar attraction in Disneyland Paris) will be built in a new area of the France pavilion.
-Tentative opening date 2021 – Announced at 2017 D23 Expo.
+Expected opening date Summer 2020 – Announced at 2017 D23 Expo.

-Unnamed “SPACE” Restaurant – Announced at 2017 D23Expo – The restaurant will invite guests to travel into space for amazing dining experiences in the stars.
-Opening Date Unknown.
+Space 220 – Announced at 2017 D23Expo – The restaurant will invite guests to travel into space for amazing dining experiences in the stars.
+Opening Date Late-2019.

 Universe of Energy closed August 17, 2017, to make way for new Guardians of the Galaxy attraction.